templateprotection/AimNet-Mouse-Dynamics/README.md

 1. **Preprocess Data and Train Models**:
     ```bash
-    python main.py
+    python AimNet.py
     ```

-    Adjust the `MODE` variable in `main.py` to:
+    Adjust the `MODE` variable in `AimNet.py` to:
     - `'train_classifier_model'`: Train the classification model.
     - `'train_embedding_model'`: Train the embedding model.
     - `'evaluate_embedding_model'`: Evaluate the embedding model.

 2. **Preprocessing**:
-    Set `DO_PREPROCESSING` to `True` to preprocess the data.
-Preprocessed data will be saved and can be reused to avoid reprocessing.
+    Set `DO_PREPROCESSING` to `True` to preprocess the data, or false if embedding files are already generated.

 3. **Evaluate Model**:
     If `MODE` is set to `'evaluate_embedding_model'`, the script will evaluate the embedding model and save the embeddings and labels.

 ## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue if you have suggestions or improvements.
+Contributions are welcome - Please submit a pull request or open an issue if you have suggestions or improvements.

 ## License